gfauredev/titsh/README.md

 ## Isolated and stateless (lightweight) scripting environment

 - Restricted set of inputs
-  - Whether the _Item_ is reviewed or initially learned
+  - Whether the _item_ is reviewed or initially learned
   - _User_ mouse or touchscreen events, text input
   - Date and time
   - Eventual attribute set of parameters (if params is set, parametric _item_)